deselmo/FBP_Calculator/README.md

 ## Installation
 #### Release:
-If there's a [release](https://github.com/deselmo/FBP_Calculator/releases) for your system, you can simply use that.
+If there's a [release](https://github.com/deselmo/FBP_Calculator/releases) for your platform, you can simply use that.

 #### Using pip:
 ```